JoinColony/colonyJS/sdk/packages/colony-starter-react/README.md

-# Colony Starter: React Package
+# Colony Starter: React

 _Learn to build with Colony using React!_

 ## Prerequisites

-- Yarn 1.7
+- Yarn
 - Node 9.5

 _You may find it helpful to use Node Version Manager (`nvm`) to manage node versions._